 An integral part of Orphans in Need’s work consists of undertaking annual monitoring visits to the 14 countries we operate in.
 The purpose of these monitoring visits is to ensure that our donors’ funds are being delivered effectively by our country offices and the partner organisations we work with.
 The visits are also an opportunity to learn about the other work of our partners and to give them any extra support they may require, in addition to auditing our partner’s finances, orphan files as well as relevant policies and procedures.

-We visited orphan families in Mogadishu and Afgooye, a town in the South-eastern Shebelle region of Somalia and interviewed 25 of our sponsored orphans and their widow mothers.
+We visited orphan families in Mogadishu and Afgooye, a town in the South-eastern Shebelle region of Somalia and interviewed 25 of our sponsored orphans and their widowed mothers.
 During such interviews, we asked key questions about what the sponsorship funds are used for, the educational progress and health conditions of the children and how satisfied orphan families are with the services we provide.

-We also had the opportunity to witness the distribution of 220 food parcels to widow families in Mogadishu, funded by our generous donors.
+We also had the opportunity to witness the distribution of 220 food parcels to widowed families in Mogadishu, funded by our generous donors.
 Widow Mumina had travelled the 30km from Afgooye to collect her food parcel.
 She received 25kg of rice, 10kg of flour, 5kg of sugar, 2kg of dates, 250g of tea and 2 litres of oil.

-We took the opportunity to visit Mumina and her children in their home to hear their story
+We took the opportunity to visit Mumina and her children in their home to hear their story.

+Mumina lives with her four children, Baker, Hamara, and the two youngest aged four and two.
+They all live in one bedroom within a small house that is shared with relatives.
 Mumina has sadly been widowed twice, which is not uncommon in Somalia.
-Her first husband died in 2008 of Malaria and her second husband died two years ago of diarrhoea.
-The family have been struggling without the support of a male breadwinner.
+Her first husband died of malaria and her second husband died of diarrhoea.
+The family had been struggling without the support of a male breadwinner.

 Orphans in Need currently sponsor Baker.
-Thanks to this sponsorship, Baker is a healthy and happy boy, is able to go to school full time and he’s is doing very well.
-The sponsorship amount also provides for food for the family.
+Thanks to this sponsorship, Baker is a healthy and happy boy, is able to go to school full time and is doing very well.
+The sponsorship amount also provides food for the family.